MinhAnime/MinhAnime/README.md

 ## About Me

 - 🔭 I am currently learning and building backend systems.
-- 🌱 I am interested in Java, Spring Boot, Go, Python, Django, Docker, Linux, and DevOps.
+- 🌱 I am interested in Java, Spring Boot, Go, Python, Django, Docker, Linux, DevOps, and Android development.
+- 📱 I have experience building Android apps with Java, XML, MVVM, Firebase, and Data Binding.
-- 💻 I like working with web backend, microservices, databases, and server deployment.
+- 💻 I like working with backend systems, microservices, databases, server deployment, and mobile apps.
-- 🎯 My goal is to become a strong backend/cloud developer.
+- 🎯 My goal is to become a strong backend/cloud developer with full-stack and mobile development skills.

 ---